ContractsCounsel Logo

 Jump to Section

 A severance agreement review is a process of evaluating a contract between an employer and an employee that details the terms of their separation.
 It may be used by either party to ensure that they are treated fairly during the termination process.
-You need to make sure that your severance agreement is legally sound.
-The last thing you want is for your severance agreement to be challenged in court, which can result in costly litigation.
+You need to make sure that your severance agreement is legally sound to protect your rights.

-When you work for a company, you enter into an employment contract.
-The contract may be an oral agreement, or it may be in writing.
-Regardless of the form, the agreement includes basic compensation and benefits, job description, and working hours.
-When an employer terminates your employment, it must follow specific procedures to avoid liability under federal and state law as part of the severance agreement.
+When you work for a company, you enter an employment contract, which includes terms like compensation and benefits, job description, termination, and working hours.
+When an employer terminates your employment, it must follow specific procedures to avoid liability under federal and state law and may offer you a severance agreement.

-The severance agreement is one way employers can protect themselves from lawsuits by employees who feel they were wrongfully terminated.
-Here's what you need to know about severance agreements and how they work.
+A severance agreement is one way employers can protect themselves from lawsuits by employees who feel they were wrongfully terminated.

 A severance agreement is a contract between an employer and an employee that provides terms for terminating the employment relationship.